salemalhaddad/startapp-graphql-api/README.md

 To use the API, you can visit this [website](http://www.startapp-api.xyz/graphql).

 Tech stack:
+  Backend:
     - NodeJS
     - GraphQL
     - ExpressJS
+    - Prisma as ORM
+    - PostgresSQL as DB
+    - Docker
+  Frontend:
+    - React
+    - Tailwind CSS

 # Querying the list of startups